 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.

 Your learning experience will be complemented by three separate field placements (one in Semester 2, one in Semester 3, and one in Semester 4).
 All placements happen under the supervision of a Registered ECE.
 These field placement opportunities will be chosen from a variety of early learning settings that serve young children and their families.

 There are costs associated with the Synergy as well as possible costs associated with certain immunizations, lab tests and certifications.
 Be sure to keep all receipts for income tax purposes.
 These costs include:

 It is required that students complete the ERV with Verified to be eligible for the field placement component of this program.
 You must (at your expense) provide:

-Qualified graduates can apply to Durham College’s Communicative Disorders Assistant and Youth Justice and Interventions graduate certificate programs.
+Qualified graduates can apply to Durham College’s Communicative Disorders Assistant, Autism and Behavioural Sciences and Youth Justice and Interventions graduate certificate programs.

 Durham College also offers degree completion opportunities with a number of Canadian and international institutions.
 Sample diploma-to-degree opportunities include: